-The painting is titled “Star-crossed Lovers”.
+The painting is titled “Take Thy Word”.
 This modern interpretation of the Romeo and Juliet has been produced onto original century-old book pages of the play.

 The inspiration for the design came while wandering the street of Italy and was produced to mark the 400th birthday of William Shakespeare.

 “In fair Verona, where we lay our scene,